mamokarz/getting-started/DCF_Demo.md

     az_span src;
   } cipher_1_encrypt_model_in;
 ```
-So, the gateway uses an JSON parser to execute this conversion.
+So, the gateway uses a JSON parser to execute this conversion.

 ## Open up an instance of Azure CLI
 You can use the Azure Portal or an instance on Powershell/bash/other local environments